ginkgobioworks/react-json-schema-form-builder/docs/Philosophy.md

 ![reference](img/reference.png)

-In the [usage doc](Usage.md), there is an optional additional component called the **PreDefinedGallery** that allows a builder to also visually build the definitions.
+In the [usage doc](Usage.md), there is an optional additional component called the **PredefinedGallery** that allows a builder to also visually build the definitions.
 It is presented